 Open to children in grades 1–8 from all communities on the North Shore.

 We nurture student musicianship, build confidence, and encourage artistic expression through developmentally appropriate vocal instruction.
 The Children's Choir provides an ensemble experience that allows students to develop musically as individuals while contributing to the joy and artistry of singing together with their peers.

 We believe that students of varying ages can learn from each other by leading and working together to create something beyond the individual.

-2019–20 season enrollment is open for students who wish to begin in September 2019—complete our online registration form today!
+Enrollment is open for students who wish to begin in September 2020—complete our online registration form today!

 The Choir follows public school vacation and holiday closings, with no rehearsals on those Mondays.

 $50 per semester ($25 per semester for siblings)

 The $50 tuition charge will cover the cost of materials, instructional resources and the media services team that will produce the virtual Christmas Gala concert event.